 There are 2 types of success criteria:

-The first type is related to the management of the project, which can be referred to in project reviews or at the post-project review when the work is complete.
+The first type is related to the management of the project, which can be referred to in your regular project reports (my training course about project reporting can give you more advice and project status report templates) or at the post-project review when the work is complete.
 These help focus the mind on the ‘business’ of project management and relate to doing the project right, completing what you set out to achieve within the defined parameters.

 The second type is strongly linked to the business case and the rationale behind doing the project.
 These are deliverable-based success criteria and relate to what it is the project has achieved.
 The sponsor has engaged the project team with the objective of delivering something that will benefit him or her and that is what should be tracked.